 We are acutely experienced in the application and use of reserve studies, as we have created thousands of homeowner association budgets, all of which have been reviewed and approved by the Department of Real Estate’s Investigators.

-We know how important it is to have a reserve study prepared by a group who is so familiar with the requirements of the Bureau of Real Estate.
+We know how important it is to have a reserve study prepared by a group who is so familiar with the requirements of the Department of Real Estate.